jamisonderek/flipper-zero-tutorials/js/ai/readme.md

 Tell ChatGPT the result you got and the expected result.

 ## Support
-If you have any questions, please ask in my [Flipper Zero Discord](https://discord.com/invite/NsjCvqwPAd) server.
-There are also giveaways and other fun things happening there.
+If you have any questions, please reach out to me on Discord (@CodeAllNight) or tag me in any of the Flipper Zero Discord servers.

 Support my work:
 - Option 1.
 [Like, Subscribe and click the Bell (to get notified)](https://youtu.be/DAUQGeG4pc4)